RenderKit/embree/doc/src/api/rtcInitIntersectContext.md

 stage.
 Having such a per ray-query filter function can be useful to implement modifications of the behavior of the query, such as collecting all hits or accumulating transparencies.
 The support for the context filter function must be enabled for a scene by using the `RTC_SCENE_FLAG_CONTEXT_FILTER_FUNCTION` scene flag.
+In case of instancing this feature has to get enabled also for each instantiated scene.

 It is guaranteed that the pointer to the intersection context passed to a ray query is directly passed to the registered callback